epigen/unsupervised_analysis/README.md

   - Leiden algorithm
     - Applied to the UMAP KNN graphs specified by the respective parameters (metric, n_neighbors).
     - All algorithm specific parameters are supported: [partition_types], [resolutions], and [n_iterations].
-  - Clustification: an ML-based clustering approach that iteratively merges clusters based on misclassification (beta) 0.
-User: Specify a clustering method [method].
-    1. Chose the clustering with the most clusters as starting point (i.e., overclustered).
-    2. Iterative classification using the cluster labels, to determine if the classifier can distinguish between clusters or if they should be merged.
-       - Stratified 5-fold CV
-       - RF with 100 trees (i.e., defaults)
-       - Retain predicted labels
-    3. Merging of clusters.
-       - Build a normalized confusion matrix using the predicted labels.
-       - Make it symmetric and upper triangle, resulting in a similarity graph.
-       - Edge weight ranges from 0 to 1, where 0 means that the classifier was able to distinguish all observations between the two respective clusters.
-       - Check stopping criterion: if maximum edge weight < 2.5% (i.e., 0.025 – less than 5% of observations are misclassified between any two clusters).
-         - -> STOP and return current cluster labels
-       - Merge the two clusters connected by the maximum edge weight.
-    4. Back to 2. using the new labels.
 - Clustree analysis and visualization
   - The following clustree specific parameters are supported: [count_filter], [prop_filter], and [layout].
   - default: produces the standard clustree visualization, ordered by number of clusters and annotated.